Sarina Wiegman: England manager hopes record-breaking Euro result will make nation proud

 Arsenal manager Jonas Eidevall hailed Beth Mead's performance as the best by any wide player at Euro 2022 so far, after her hat-trick against Norway helped England secure a quarter-final spot.

-In a rampant first half, Mead and White each scored a brace, while Lauren Hemp and Georgia Stanway also got on the scoresheet as the Lionesses ran riot at Amex Stadium.
+In a rampant first half, Mead and White each scored twice, while Lauren Hemp and Georgia Stanway also got on the scoresheet as the Lionesses ran riot at Amex Stadium.

 Within 41 first-half minutes England had equalled the record for most goals scored by a team in a women's Euro match and Eidevall, who manages Mead at club level, was full of praise.